Early Life

 Philanthropy

-In 2006, Blakely launched the Sara Blakely Foundation to help women through education and entrepreneurial training.
-She became the first female billionaire to join the Giving Pledge, committing to donate at least half of her wealth to charity.
-She has also donated millions of dollars to support and elevate women and girls around the world through her foundation.
+Blakely is committed to philanthropy.
+In 2006, she launched the Sara Blakely Foundation to support women through education and entrepreneurial training.
+She has also donated to various charities.
+In 2013, she became the first female billionaire to sign the Giving Pledge, committing to donate at least half of her wealth to charitable causes.
+In 2020, Blakely pledged $5 million to support female-run small businesses during the coronavirus pandemic.